PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • External Risk

-50. Work from home has become the new normal in the post-COVID-19-world.
+50. Work from home has become the new normal in the post-COVID-19 world.
 How well are you prepared to manage a remote team?

 Now, you can answer this question by saying that you are very well prepared to manage a remote team.
 Then, you can talk about a few points on how you will manage the remote team.
-Some of the pointer that will help you answer this question is:
+Some of the pointers that will help you answer this question is:

-1) Have a well organized workspace.
+1) Have a well-organized workspace.

 2) Have clear communication with team members